An equation is quadratic if and only if it can be written in the following form:

 \[ x = \pm \sqrt{16} = \pm 4 \]

-The solutions are: \( x_1 = 4 \) and \( x_2 = -4 \).
+The solutions are therefore: \( x_1 = 4 \) and \( x_2 = -4 \).

-Exercise 4 (pure equation).
+Example 4 (pure equation).
 Find the solutions of the equation \( x^2 + 9 = 0 \).

 Solution.
-Isolate \( x^2 \):
+We isolate \( x^2 \):

 \[ x^2 = -9 \]